-DDR3 is now available, but at this time I would not recommend it as it is priced 2 to 3 times more then DDR2 (and the performance benefits are minor).
+DDR3 is now available, but at this time I would not recommend it as it is priced twice as much as DDR2 (and the performance benefits are minor).
 Better to wait until the price and latency on DDR3 to come down before making the switch.

 Our own audiophile Brann Mitchel: Playing a few games with Creative's latest sound card in your rig will convince you that there really isn't anything better than the X-Fi.
 It doesn't matter which of the four models you choose either, you'll still get blistering performance in any game you choose with the powerful new APU, CMSS 3D Headphone and EAX Advanced HD 5.0.
 While Creative's X-Fi is no doubt the performance leader in gaming, it will also impress you with its music capability.
 We get lots of sound cards that offer one or the other, good sound or good gaming, but the X-Fi really delivers both.
 It has that rare ability to make you play song after song just to hear how they sound through the X-Fi.
 For these reasons, the X-Fi is our new reference.

 There really is no excuse to not have DVD±R/RW drives, they are very cheap and reliable these days.
-This drive has a few extras that set it apart like the ability to burn 18x DVD+R and DVD-R as well as 12x DVD-RAM.
+This drive is capable of burning 20x DVD+R and DVD-R, 16x DL as well as 12x DVD-RAM and boasts a SATA interface.
 It is also a LightScribe capable drive.
 This will allow you to burn a label (or image or whatever you want) onto your disks, no more barely legible permanent marker labeling!

 Okay Im going leave this one open to your decision.
 Cases are a love-hate thing, what one person likes another will not.
 So go find a case you think suites you.
 I have a few suggestions when looking for a case.
 Aluminum is a definite plus; it will make your computer significantly lighter.
 120mm fans are the way to go as well, ensuring good airflow in your case while maintaining a minimum of noise.
 A removable motherboard tray is particularly useful in cramped cases.